oevseev/oevseev/README.md

 ### Hi, I'm Oleg 👋

-I'm a back-end software engineer and system programmer working mainly with C++, Python, Go and Rust.
+I'm a back-end software engineer, application developer and system programmer working mainly on projects in C++, Python, Go and Rust.

 You can take a look at [my CV](https://github.com/oevseev/oevseev/raw/master/cv.pdf).
 Some of my projects are hosted on [GitLab](https://gitlab.com/oevseev) as well.